-The reduction seen in 2017/18 is predominantly due to the sale of UK Gas Distribution.
+The reduction seen in 2017/18 is predominantly due to the sale of our UK Gas Distribution business.
 This meant our fleet inventory reduced by 7,000 vehicles.
 Previous years data have not been adjusted to reflect the sale of our Gas Distribution business.

 Most of the water we use is for cooling at our generation facilities in the US and electricity cables in the UK.
 This water is returned to source after use, so equates to zero consumption.
 Our water data is reported on a calendar year basis.

 During 2019, we consumed approximately 1.76 million cubic metres (mcm) of fresh water for both operational and non-operational purposes across our operations, compared with 1.74 mcm in 2018.
 This equates to some 121.02 cubic metres per £ million of revenue (2018/19: 116.52 cubic metres per £ million of revenue).